 Cosmetic lenses don’t change your eyesight and so you don’t need a prescription to buy them.
-However, by law, they should still only be sold under the supervision of a registered optician or doctor who will make sure they fit properly and explain how to wear and care for them.
+However, by law, they should still only be sold under the supervision of a registered eye care practitioner who will make sure they fit properly and explain how to wear and care for them.
 Although cosmetic (or non-prescription lenses) are widely available online and on the high street from hairdressers, tattoo parlours and nail bars, it is illegal to sell these lenses without the direct supervision of an eyecare expert.

-If you wear contact lenses for any reason, don’t lose sight of your optician.
+If you wear contact lenses for any reason, don’t lose sight of your eye care practitioner.
 If you’ve not had your eyes checked by a registered optician in the last 12 months, book an appointment today.
 You can search for a practitioner in your area here.